chriszero/vdr-plugin-boblight/README.md

-Priority [128]			Every boblight client has a priority, the higher the lower Updaterate [25]			Updaterate in Hz, 25 => 25 Updates per second from softhddevice.
-Boblightd has it's own updaterate, so this could be lowered
+Priority [128]			Every boblight client has a priority, the higher the lower Updaterate [15]			Updaterate in Hz, 15 => 15 Updates per second from softhddevice.
+Boblightd has it's own updaterate which "smoothenings" the output.
+Too high values have a massive impact on cpu load!
 Detect cinema bars
 Show mainmenu
 Log level